 There are tea houses and lodges throughout the trail.
 As it's in the Everest region, the lodges and tea houses are moderately facilitated.
 You can get both twin-sharing rooms and single rooms, as well as rooms with attached bathrooms, but the price will vary depending on your choice.
 The tea houses will usually have shared bathrooms in both western style and squad commode.
 The tea houses and lodges also provide hot showers and electronic device charging facilities, but you will have to pay extra for them depending on what altitude you are at and what device you are charging.

 There are varieties of food and options throughout the trail for all three meals.
-You can have bread toasts, eggs, pancakes, Tibetan breads, and porridge for breakfast.
+You can have bread toast, eggs, pancakes, Tibetan bread, and porridge for breakfast.
 You can have rice items, noodles, potato varieties, burgers, pasta, pizza, momo, etc. for lunch and dinner.
 There are also varieties of drink options, from black tea to milk tea, coffee, ginger, honey, lemon tea, hot chocolate, boiled water, etc.

 1. You need to be in good shape, so prepare yourself for the trek with basic exercises and optimal training.
 2. Altitude sickness is a risk.
 Take the trek nice and slow with adequate rest and acclimatization.
 Hydrate yourself throughout the trek.
 Take prescribed medicines by your home doctor to prevent altitude sickness and descend to lower altitudes for emergency medical help when in need.
 3. Get yourself a guide and a porter to have a safer and easier trek.
 4. Network connectivity is not very good in the mountains.
 Get a local SIM card for moderate connectivity to some extent in the trek.
 There is wifi in the tea houses, but it is usually patchy, and you will have to pay extra for it.